Heath-Lester/Obsidian-Vault/Threads.md

-Threads are the virtualization multiplication of CPU cores.
+Threads are the virtual multiplication of CPU cores.